catara/rocksmith-custom-song-toolkit/README.md

 ## WiP:
 (this release)
+1.0 b7 (18.04.2024) (rel1-regression) b6 regression
+[-] upgraded version of rocksmth2 tab2lib, added rocksmithprevlib regression fix from other fork, added assembly [-] 2 Main.db new fields found CF upload and existence [-] odd:amator,gamecover flgs on (db claned as part of a regression)(regression also on field order) [-] some new flags cant be edited (action added to button/fhckboxes) [-] dont add [] in filename (not the case)
+[-] where are [] in metadata manually added in the meta field templates (regression) [-] regression on grp no of order added to sorted data [-] regression on multiselect
+[-] regression tenacious fails cause album has a weid name (hopefulyl fixed behavior when editing meta to be cleansed)

+[] develop Export to CF
+[] Improve cross-track alignment for Distribution of Notes Feature [] Further stabilise Standardisation screen
+[] Clean Rocksmith (mac) for OBS recording (no showlights, no guitar, ..)
+[] prepare a package for all officails integratio in cache.psarc improve import self packed songs pack by artist prototype mac os MAUI list songs and meta..and pack grp try gives eror tracks no are -1 when adding to hot if not playable then make try as well nirvana fails

+## done:
+(prev release)
 1.0 b6 (04.03.2024) (pre3) Prototyping GuitarPro simple time distribution for new songs
 [x] fix improvedimport no eof no gp5
 [x] improved getfirst note, also added get last